Travelling by plane – easy with Lufthansa

 Straight after I booked my flights I called customer services to notify them that I wish to take my bike as checked luggage.
 Immediately I received an amended booking confirmation, which was basically all I needed to do in advance.
 The next step was to buy some pipe insulation tubes from B&Q on Saturday, wrapping tape and to find a proper cutter knife in the house.
 Armed with those tools I neatly wrapped my Swobo Mutineer in about 45 minutes, but all things needed for a week in Germany in my Apidura bags, and everything remaining into my Camelback as hand luggage.
 I left enough clearance for the tyres so the bike could be pushed, theoretically, I could have cycled to the airport.
 The only problem with this remains the totally bike-unfriendly public transport in Edinburgh, as both Trams and Airport buses refuse to take the bike if not boxed, and the same applied for taxis.
 So the only two options available were to cycle or getting a lift in the station wagon by my girlfriend, I chose the latter one.
 If you don’t have a girlfriend then this could be tricky for you.
 Instead, you could look at the backpage alternative?
 This will allow you to find a relationship while on the go!

 At the airport, things couldn’t have been easier.
 I rolled the bike as pictured above with the bags strapped on it to the check-in counter, checked in, attached the luggage tag around the top tube and rolled it to the over-sized luggage counter.
 The lady on the counter took the bike off me and left it on a door for pick up.
 That was me and the bike checked in, which took no more than ten minutes.
-I happily spend the remaining time in the shops getting some whisky was reward for my brother for picking me up on the other side.
+I happily spend the remaining time in the shops getting some whisky which was a reward for my brother for picking me up on the other side.
+The whole experience had been phenomenal thanks to Lufthansa being so attentive.
+I hope my trip next month across the Atlantic to New York City is as straightforward.
+At least I’ll have access to the Delta Sky Lounges thanks to my Platinum American Express Card.
+You may wish to research more here before committing to this credit card though.

 In Frankfurt, things were as easy as possible.
 After a 10 minute wait at over-sized luggage a gentleman came around the corner, wheeling my bike towards me.
 ‘Mr. Stitz?’
 ‘Yes, that’s me.’
 ‘Have a great journey in Germany.’
 I happily made my way towards the exit and greeted my brother.
 This was by far the less stressful journey I ever had.
 Using the Apidura bags made it easy, but the exceptional service from Lufthansa made it a great start to my holidays.
 And as we were driving from the airport I wondered what stops other airlines providing such a great service.
 As long as I can’t find an answer to that question, I will remain flying with Lufthansa.